CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 <div style="padding-left: 18px;"><em>To create a new set of network settings:</em>

-1. Select the SNMP, NTP, or User forms to specify parameters for this configuration.
+- Select the various forms to specify parameters for this configuration.
 Note that selected parameters are required on each form, noted by red asterisks (*).
 Refer to {{<link title="Manage Switch Configurations/#create-network-templates" text="Create Network Templates">}} for a description of the fields.

-2. When you have completed the network settings, click **Done**.
+- When you have completed the network settings, click **Done**.

     If you are not on the User form, you need to go to that tab for the **Done** option to appear.